 3. LGOA Hearing Procedures

-The LGOA may terminate formal hearing procedures at any point if the LGOA and the agency, or organization that requested the hearing, negotiate a written agreement that resolves the issues that led to the hearing.
+The LGOA may terminate formal hearing procedures at any point if the LGOA or organization that requested the hearing, negotiate a written agreement that resolves the issues that led to the hearing.

 4. Individual Senior Client Service Denial Hearings